ayiww93/Android-Creditcard-Validator/README.md

 # Android-Creditcard-Validator
 # My first project
-# Trying to make it happrn
+# Trying to make it happen
+# Please all master at here .
+Help me .